-On December 22, 2022, the Company issued 7,750,000 stock options at \$0.45 per share.
-6,250,000 options were issued with a 10-year term to expiry and 1,500,000 were issued with a 5-year term to expiry.
+On December 13, 2023, the Company issued 6,000,000 stock options to purchase 6,000,000 shares at an exercise price of \$0.30 per share with a 5-year term to expiry.
 There options were issued in connection with Banyan's annual compensation review process and are granted under and subject to the terms and conditions of the Company's stock option plan.
+Furthermore, 925,000 stock options were cancelled for consultants and employees no longer with the Company.